-Specialty Care Physician (" SCP") - A physician Specialist focuses on a specific area of medicine or a group of patients to diagnose, manage, prevent, or treat certain types of symptoms and conditions.
-A non-physician specialist is a Provider who has more expertise in a specific area of healthcare.
+Specialty Care Physician ("SCP") - A physician specialist focuses on a specific area of medicine or a group of patients to diagnose, manage, prevent, or treat certain types of symptoms and conditions.

 Subscriber - A person meeting the eligibility requirements of the Group Agreement based on employment or association rules of the group, and for whom the appropriate Health Plan Premium has been received by GlobalHealth.
-When an employer pays the Premium, the Subscriber is the employee.
-Applies to Commercial groups only.